Why Revenue Is Up but Profit Isn’t

 Why this becomes frustrating

 When revenue rises but profit does not, businesses often respond by pushing harder.
 More sales.
 More marketing.
 More activity.
 More effort.

-But if the underlying financial picture is unclear, growth can amplify existing problems instead of solving them.
+But if the financial picture is unclear, growth can amplify existing problems instead of solving them.
 The business gets busier.
 Leadership becomes more reactive.
 Cash feels tighter.
-Decision-making becomes slower and less confident.
+Decisions become slower and less confident.
 That usually is not just a revenue problem.
 It is an information problem.

 What improves when the numbers become clearer